Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Introduction

 [1]{#1} {\text{SPM}} {\text{XPM}} {\text{FWM}} {\text{ASE}} {\text{eff}} [2]{ { } } {\text{NLI}}

 [1]{{\textnormal{#1}}} {\mathbb{E}} {P_\text{ASE}} {Z_{k}} {z_{k}} {\tilde{Z}_{k}} {\mathbb{E}}

 \IEEEPARstart{T}{he} majority of traffic in core networks is carried by optical fiber.
-Understanding the ultimate limits of communication over optical fiber is thus of great importance and would help to provide guidelines for designing networks to meet the growing traffic demand.
-An appealing property of optical fiber is that it has low attenuation over a large range of frequencies which allows the transmission of broadband signals over long distances.
-Optical amplifiers compensate the power loss but unfortunately they also add noise.
-Moreover, a signal propagating in optical fiber experiences distortions due to chromatic dispersion and Kerr non-linearity.
-The optical fiber channel thus suffers from three main impairments of different nature: noise, dispersion, and Kerr non-linearity.
+Understanding the ultimate limits of communication over optical fiber is thus of great importance and would help to provide guidelines for designing networks.
+An appealing property of fiber is that it has low attenuation over a large range of frequencies which allows the transmission of broadband signals over long distances.
+Optical amplifiers compensate the power loss but they add noise.
+Moreover, a signal propagating in fiber experiences distortions due to chromatic dispersion and Kerr nonlinearity.
+The fiber channel thus suffers from three main impairments of different nature: noise, dispersion, and Kerr nonlinearity.
 The interaction between these three phenomena makes the problem of estimating the capacity challenging \cite{JLT2010}.